 As they practice stating their thoughts as opinions and giving reasons for their personal beliefs through both speech and writing, students will learn how to express their ideas in a constructive fashion and how to identify when others are stating facts versus offering opinions.

-First Grade Opinion Writing Lesson Plan
+Opinion Writing Lesson Plan 1st Grade for You to Use

 Title: Writing an opinion piece